braedonrossum/total-kinetic-advantage-frontend/README.md

 ### APIs

-List any external sources of data that will be used in your app.

 No external APIs will be used

 ### Sitemap

 List the pages of your app with brief descriptions.
-You can show this visually, or write it out.
+You can show this visually, or write it out

 -   Home page
 -   Program page
 -   Exercise library
+-   Exercise by body part library
 -   Exercise details

 ### Mockups